Dewayne E. Perry

-Dewayne E. Perry is an American engineer.
+Dewayne E. Perry (1940 - 2024) was an American engineer.
 He was formerly the Motorola Regents Chair at the University of Texas at Austin.
 He is a member of the IEEE Computer Society and SIGSOFT.
 He is the co-author, with Alexander L. Wolf, of the most-cited paper in software engineering since 1999.

 Personal life

 Over the past decades, Perry and his wife, Faith, have assembled a world-class collection of medieval and Renaissance prints, etchings, woodcuts, and engravings.